mo1878/CipherProDjango/README.md

 For this project it is obvious to me that it will require real-time data streaming OR close to real-time data streaming.
 Furthermore, as there will be multiple API endpoint connections, I will be implementing Asynchronous functions such that multiple API calls can be made in parallel and are non-blocking.

+# Websockets + Django Channels

+- We'll open up a connection on the client side using Websockets
+- We will use Django channels on the server side to send and recieve requests back to the client

+## 4 Steps To do Successfully

+  1. Configure ASGI
+  2. Build out Consumers
+  3. Deal with routing to those consumers
+  4. JS Websocket API to initiate the handshake and create a connection between the client and the server

-Etherscan API for cross referencing addresses when monitoring other transactions AND for check whether or not our transactions have gone through. chain.
-Gas prices can also be extracted from the etherscan API
+  - Etherscan API for cross referencing addresses when monitoring other transactions AND for checking whether or not our transactions have gone through.
+  - Chainlink API for real time stream of Gas prices but can also be extracted from etherscan.